Qarik-Group/ultimate-guide-to-bosh/docs/deployments.md

 ![zookeeper-deployment-google](images/zookeeper-deployment-google.png)

 Never used VMWare vSphere before?
-Here is the command for deploying a five ESXi virtual machines using a concept of persistent disks, on any cluster of physical servers in the world.
+Here is the command for deploying five ESXi virtual machines using a concept of persistent disks, on any cluster of physical servers in the world.
 And they will be ZooKeeper:

 ```
 > bosh deploy zookeeper-release/manifests/zookeeper.yml